etingof/snmpfwd/docs/source/configuration/plugins/oidfilter.rst

 than it is in request PDU, each *max-repeaters* var-bindings processing may take either of two scenarios:

-A. The filtering rules potentially allow given request OID to produce many variable-bindings in response
+A. The filtering rules allow given request OID to produce many variable-bindings in response
 B. The filtering rules limit immediate response variable-bindings to just a single response OID

-In the *A* case request OID processing rules are exactly the same as :def:`GETNEXT <oidfilter-getnext-pdu>`, except that all but one denied OIDs in response get purged out of the response.
+In the *A* case request OID processing rules are exactly the same as :ref:`GETNEXT <oidfilter-getnext-pdu>`, except that all but one denied OIDs in response get purged out of the response.

 With the *B* scenario two things happen: